Updated August 21, 2023

 Arithmetic operators follow the order precedence.
-Exponential and Percentage operators have the highest precedence and then Multiplication and Division followed by Addition and Subtraction.
-This means, whenever you’ll be having an expression with more than one arithmetic operator, percentage and exponentials will be evaluated first.
-After that Multiplication and division will be given preference to evaluate, finally addition and subtraction will be evaluated.
+Exponential and Percentage operators have the highest precedence, and then Multiplication and Division, followed by Addition and Subtraction.
+This means percentages and exponentials will be evaluated first whenever you have an expression with more than one arithmetic operator.
+After that, Multiplication and division will be given evaluation preference; finally, addition and subtraction will be evaluated.

-See the table below which explains precedence of Arithmetic Operators:
+See the table below, which explains the precedence of Arithmetic Operators:

-Though these operators have the precedence over each other, brackets can be used to precede some specific operators and can be evaluated first.
+Though these operators have precedence over each other, brackets can precede some specific operators and be evaluated first.

 See the below examples for the precedence of arithmetic operators:

-Logical or Comparison Operators are used in excel to logically compare the two values (numeric or text).
-These operators compare two values (provided through cells or separately) and return a logical output i.e. TRUE or FALSE.
+Logical or Comparison Operators are used in Excel to compare the two values (numeric or text) logically.
+These operators compare two values (provided through cells or separately) and return a logical output, i.e., TRUE or FALSE.